 - Easy Fades

 - Live Stream with animated visuals or with your own videos

 - Share your audio or video files with your followers on SoundCloud, Facebook, and Instagram.

 Many users highly regard this app.
 Dolby On has a 4.8-star rating on the app store with positive reviews from over 3.2K users.
 If you are looking for an app to be more creative with your audio files, you should consider looking at this app.
 It might not be as simple as the Voice Memos app, but there is a lot of room to grow in the Dolby On App.

-Although the AudioShare app (link to check it out at the App Store) isn't as widely popular as the Dolby On app, users complement this app's ability to record high-quality audio files.
+Although the AudioShare app isn't as widely popular as the Dolby On app, users complement this app's ability to record high-quality audio files.
 This app is more advanced and more specific to users trying to record music.
 Some of the features on this app include:

 - Files and folders for different audio files